 The Parkland shooting will be the second active shooter situation in our area since 2017.
 In 2017, our community was shaken by the Fort Lauderdale Airport Shooting and our same instructors responded to that scene as well.

-Speaking to Steven, our founder, last night, he couldn’t help but reflect again on the fact that when law enforcement arrives on scene, the event is over.
+Last night, speaking to Steven, our founder, he couldn’t help but reflect again on the fact that when law enforcement arrives on scene, the situation is over.
 I reminded him in this case, our law enforcement community had a role in apprehending the suspect and our medical staff were able to get to the victims quickly in order to save lives.

 He may have felt his role was miniscule, but it was much grander than he thinks.

-But, he also has a point in his reflection of the Parkland shooting.
+But, he raises a good point in his reflection of the Parkland shooting.

 Ultimately, when a tragedy strikes, it’s up to civilians like you and I to defend ourselves and those we are responsible for until law enforcement arrives.